quasarframework/quasar-framework.org/source/guide/quasar-build-system.md

 ### Image Files
 Image files should be placed under `assets` folders.
 By default, on a production build, `GIF`, `JPEG`, `PNG` and `SVG` image files get "minified" without losing noticeable quality.

+### HTML Files
+When building for Production, HTML files are minified.